EverybodyLies/Journeymap-Sanity/README.md

 # Journeymap Sanity
-Fix for missing radar icons from non-vanilla mobs.
+Fix for missing radar icons for non-vanilla mobs.